25 Assets: The New Way to Replicate NASDAQ-100’s Stunning Growth

 Agrawal’s innovative approach utilized mixed integer programming to demonstrate how a simplified portfolio can yield impressive results.
 Here are several real-world applications that underscore the effectiveness of this strategy.

 Similar to Apple, Microsoft is another cornerstone of the NASDAQ-100, often responsible for a significant proportion of returns.
-By focusing on such high-impact stocks, Agrawal’s methodology reflects a strategic avenue for returns in an overcrowded index. -
+By focusing on such high-impact stocks, Agrawal’s methodology reflects a strategic avenue for returns in an overcrowded index, reinforcing lessons learned in similar case studies like 5 Reasons Micron Technology Will Dominate Over Samsung Amid Strike.

 Known for pioneering graphics processing units (GPUs), NVIDIA saw a staggering 120% increase in share price from 2021 to 2023.
 Its growth underscores how being selective—and highly correlated—among technology leaders allows portfolios to sustain upward momentum akin to the large-cap indices.